Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized

-This work was supported in part by Patient-Centered Outcomes Research Institute (PCORI) awards ME-1306-03758 and ME-1502-27794 (Dahabreh); National Institutes of Health (NIH) grant R37 AI102634 (Hern\'an); and Agency for Healthcare Research and Quality (AHRQ) National Research Service Award T32AGHS00001 (Robertson).
+This work was supported in part by Patient-Centered Outcomes Research Institute (PCORI) awards ME-1306-03758, ME-1502-27794, and ME-2019C3-17875; National Institutes of Health (NIH) grant R37 AI102634; and Agency for Healthcare Research and Quality (AHRQ) National Research Service Award T32AGHS00001.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of PCORI, its Board of Governors, the PCORI Methodology Committee, NIH, or AHRQ.
-The data analyses in our paper used HALT-C data obtained from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) Central Repositories.
-This paper does not necessarily reflect the opinions or views of the HALT-C study, the NIDDK Central Repositories, or the NIDDK.